OpenSWE1R/swe1r-re/Build-Instructions.md

 cd build
 ```

-All of the following instructions should be ran from that "build/" directory, unless noted otherwise.
+All of the following instructions should be ran from the newly created "build/" directory, unless noted otherwise.

 ---